Code-Institute-Submissions/MP2-Merits-kitchen-/README.md

 To achieve user story try to press Social media icons in the footer of each section through the whole website.
 Links will open in a new tab using target="\_blank".
 All links have been manually tested to ensure that they are linked to the right destination.

-### Fixed bugs

-- slicknav in medium and small sizes
-- linking js in html
-- implement informative modal in website

 ## Deployment

 The website is hosted usign GitHub and deployed directly from the master branch.
 I started by creating a new repository with `git init`.
 Then each update was done by the command `git add .` and then committing it to my local repo with the command `git commit -m”message”`.
 Then I uploaded it to my remote repo (Github) using `git push`.
 In order to deploy a website correctly on GitHub, the landing page must be named 'index.html'.

-To make a live version of the website, I opened my repository and in Settings choosing Source - Branch:master I save it.
+To make a live version of the website, I open my repository, in Settings choose Source - Branch:master and save it.
 That made it as website under the link: (https://dinapapsujevica.github.io/MP2-Merits-kitchen-/).
 Source code on GitHub can be found under the link: (https://github.com/DinaPapsujevica/MP2-Merits-kitchen-.git).

 ## Credits